HeldLab/ProteoSushi/README.md

   - This file must have a column for peptide sequence named “peptide sequence”

-  - Also a column for peptide modified sequence (with PTMs included) named “peptide modified sequence”
+  - Also a column for peptide modified sequence (with PTMs included in parenthesis () or brackets []) named “peptide modified sequence”

-  - If you elect to use the quantitation values in the analysis, there must be a column for this as well
+  - If you elect to use the quantitation values in the analysis, there must be a column with numbers (presumably positive) with "intensity" or "intensities" in the name

   - Add these columns in if needed